 I did the Kanchenjunga Base Camp trek in November 2023 with a porter/guide.
 This blog provides information to help plan your trek.
-I have also published blogs on Tea Houses on the Kanchenjunga Trek, Day Hikes on the Kanchenjunga Trek and Hiking Times on the Kanchenjunga Trek.
+I have also published blogs on the Tea Houses on the Kanchenjunga Trek and Day Hikes on the Kanchenjunga Trek.

 Contents